Le-vel Thrive is a health and wellness company who say they have ‘ultra premium products’ and an equally great business opportunity to go with it.

 Now, first of all I want to point out that I am not a health expert.
 I think this goes without saying but I wanted to be clear about this.
 I’ll just show you what I found so you can make your own mind up.

-I found two quite passionate schools of thought in regards the products.
-On one hand there are some positive reviews and on the other hand there are quite negative reviews.
 Who do you believe and how do you know what to listen to?
 I personally think the best way to know for sure is to try the products yourself and try to be as objective as possible about the results you are getting.
 As in, maybe consult your doctor and see what he or she thinks.

 I think it does pay to do your homework on the facts instead of just buying into a companies word for it.
 Obviously, they are wanting your money so they won’t tell you much about the cons.
 I found a well researched and objective article published by Supplement Geek that I think is worth reading if you are weighing up the pros and cons.